vidify/vidify/README.md

 ```

 ## Usage
-The app has an interface that will guide you through the set-up, but you can use command line arguments and the config file for more advanced options (and until the GUI is completely finished).
+The app has an interface that will guide you through most of the set-up, but you can use command line arguments and the config file for more advanced options (and until the GUI is completely finished).

 ```
 usage: vidify [-h] [-v] [--debug] [--config-file CONFIG_FILE] [-n] [-f] [--stay-on-top]